A9ERA/fish-feeder-arduino/README.md

 This will run the following automated sequence (blocking operation):
 1. Start blower and open solenoid valve simultaneously
 2. Wait for weight reduction of 50g (no time limit)
-3. Close solenoid valve for 12 seconds (fixed), then stop
+3. Close solenoid valve immediately (no duration)
 4. Continue blower for remaining duration
 5. Stop blower after total duration
 6. Return when sequence is complete